MeganMFisher/react-motion-demo/README.md

 Takes willLeave, willEnter, and styles as the attributes as well as a function inbetween the component tags which feeds into this.props.children.

 **Required**
-- styles props which is an array
+- styles props
 - Children passed to this component should be a function

 **Optional**
 - defaultStyles props
-- willLeave props
+- willLeave props : Styles that the component will be transitioned to before unmounting.
-- didLeave props
+- didLeave props : Styles that will be removed after the finished transition.
-- willEnter props
+- willEnter props : This is like the defaultStyle props, the initial style before transitioning.